afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 While you have been reading, we have been busy installing everything.
 It is still happening and should only take a few minutes.

-While you wait, you will need a Git Personal access token with full `Repo` rights.
+While you wait, you will need a ersonal access token (PAT).
 We use this to create a new repository and so Keptn has a place to store and manage files.

+> Important: For security, invalidate this token immediately after you have finished this tutorial.

 You can use any Git provider but assuming you're using GitHub.com: